February 5, 2016

 Richard Krauzulis, PhD

 National Eye Institute, NIH New perspectives on the brain mechanisms of attention

 3:30 pm, at 202 Uris Hall

 The interdisciplinary Cognitive Science program at Cornell supports connections to Psychology, Computer Science, Linguistics, Human Development, Philosophy, Neurobiology, Information Science, Mathematics, computational vision, and computational linguistics.

-Throughout the academic year the Cog Sci program offers undergraduate and graduate minors; an international lecture series; Sprocket, the cog sci film series (in conjunction with COGST 1101: Introduction to Cognitive Science); graduate and undergraduate travel grants; and the new Grad Convo luncheon premiering this May.
+Throughout the academic year the Cog Sci program offers undergraduate and graduate minors; an international lecture series; Sprocket, the Cog Sci Film Series held each spring in conjunction with COGST 1101: Introduction to Cognitive Science; graduate and undergraduate travel grants; and the year-end Grad Convo luncheon, held every May.

 Students and faculty are encouraged to attend our extracurricular programs in order to facilitate interesting and intellectual discussions and to gain exposure to a variety of related fields.

 We are pleased to announce the appointment of Dr. Tamar Kushnir as co-director of the Cognitive Science program, voted on by the steering committee at the end of October.
 Morten Christiansen will continue in his position as co-director.